dukeofharen/httplaceholder/docs/docs.md

 ### Is HTTPS

 This condition checker can be used to verify if a request uses HTTPS or not.
-To configure HttPlaceholder with HTTPS, read [configuration](CONFIG.md) (hint: it's not hard at all).
+To configure HttPlaceholder with HTTPS, read [configuration](#configuration).

 ```yml
 - id: ishttps-ok